ivsheva/beer-backend/README.md

 # Beer backend

-Beer backend - is a lightweight web service used for my React Application named beer-shop developed.
+Beer backend - is a lightweight web service used for my React Application named beer-shop.

 ## Technologies used